 You open up the latest credit card statement.
 Every month you send in payment.
 And every month, the balance seems to hardly move.
 Frustration sets in.

-When I got divorced in 2015, I was left with nearly $10,000 in credit card debt.
+I know how you feel.
+When I got divorced, I was left with nearly $10,000 in credit card debt.
 Plus student loans, a car loan, and a mortgage.
-These are the strategies I used to pay off my credit cards in under a year.

 Instead of throwing money away on something you aren’t using, put those funds toward your debt repayment.